44 Newsletter Ideas To Engage Your Email List

 What if smacking the send button terrifies that crap out of you and you don’t know WHAT to say or WHEN to say it?

-Well, if email scares you senseless, then you’re gonna struggle with sharing your voice and being consistent.
+Well, if you’re scared senseless of email, then you’re gonna struggle with sharing your voice and being consistent.

 And there might be many reasons why you’re scared of email.

-It might be getting unsubscribes, not being liked or being “too spammy”.
-(Yup, these are all common fears that I see people have with email marketing!)
+It might be getting unsubscribes, not being liked or being too spammy.
+(Yup, these are all the most common fears that I see people have with email marketing!)

-Or, it might be that you just don’t know what the HECK to write.
+Or, it might be that you just don’t know what the HECK in the world to write.

-Which means you’re spending HOURS and HOURS trying to get your email marketing efforts together but… you’re not getting anywhere.
+As a result, you’re spending hours and hours trying to get your email marketing efforts together but… you’re not getting anywhere.

-So, if you’re fed up with staring at a blank screen and racking your brain for ideas, here’s 44 newsletter ideas that are gonna rock your frickin’ world.
+So, if you’re fed up with staring at a blank screen and coming up with ideas on your own, here’s 44 newsletter ideas that are gonna rock your frickin’ world.

-(By the way, if you want a swipe file, so you don’t run out of email newsletter ideas until 2021 — or if you just want inspiration for when creating emails — then you can download it below).
+(By the way, if you want a swipe file of newsletter ideas, so you don’t run out of email ideas until 2021— or if you just wanna keep it on your lappy as a reference when creating emails — then you can download it below).

 What are the best emails that have hit your inbox?
 Probably the one’s from your friends or family members.
 Right?
 Cause they’re personal and they’ve been written especially for you.
 (Plus, they’re from people who you love, so you’ve already got a strong connection!)

 But, even though you can’t compete with someone else’s mum, sister or friend, you can keep this in mind when you’re writing emails.